slebok/slebok/terms/attribute_forwarding.md

 [attribute grammar](attribute_grammar.md) \> (this term)

 ## First mention
+Forwarding was part of the Intentional Programming project at Microsoft Research.
+It was incorported into attribute grammars in 2002.

 Eric Van Wyk, Oege de Moor, Kevin Backhouse, Paul Kwiatkowski:
 Forwarding in Attribute Grammars for Modular Language Design.
 CC 2002: 128-142 https://doi.org/10.1007/3-540-45937-5_11